 Then she went out and started shouting chor, chor (thief), listening to this, people came there.
 She told the people that I was just shouting as I had a bad dream.
 When the people had left, she told King, that have sex with me or I will have you caught.
 Then king thought that he was in a tight position.
 He thought: if I have intercourse with her and if a son is born he will become a pimp and if a daughter is born she will become a prostitute.
 So King told her to bring “post, bhang, afim, sharab” ( marijuana, opium, alcohol).

 Turat taran layawat bhai mad sat waar chuaai”

-Alcohol was obtained after seven rounds (editor: of sex).
-Then after consuming these intoxicants she passed out, then King gave her 60 mohars and ran away.
+Alcohol was obtained after seven rounds (editor: of sex) and after consuming these intoxicants she passed out.
+The King gave her 60 mohars and ran away.

 Erotica – Charitar 21, 22, 23 : How Anoop Kaur Seduced Guru Gobind Singh

-There was a rich lady Anoop Kaur, in Anandpur.
+There was a rich lady Anoop Kaur who seduced the King of Anandpur.

 She was attracted towards Guru Gobind Singh, so she called Magan Das , the Guru Sahib’s Servant and sent a message that if Guru Gobind Singh Ji wanted to learn Bhagauti Mantar (magic of goddess Bhaugati), then Guru Sahib should come and meet her at night.
-When Guru Gobind Singh reached there, she told him she wanted to have sexual intercourse with Guru Gobind Singh ji.
-Guru Sahib refused and then she said that you should then have to pass through my legs.
+When Guru Gobind Singh came to her at night, she told him she wanted to have sexual intercourse with Guru Gobind Singh Ji.
+Guru Sahib refused and then she said: ‘you then have to pass through my legs‘.
 Guru Gobind Singh ji replied : ‘that person will pass through your legs who is impotent and can’t perform sexually’:

 “Anoop kaur yo kahi bhog mau so piye kariye…’